Multi-modal Masked Autoencoders Learn Compositional Histopathological Representations: Experiments

-\textbf{Pre-training and Downstream Fine-tuning Details.} We pre-train the models for 1600 epochs using four NVIDIA A4000 GPUs with automatic mixed precision enabled.
-With a base learning rate (lr) of $1e-4$ and weight decay of $0.05$, we employ the AdamW optimizer.
-We warm up training for $40$ epochs, starting with a lr of $1e-6$ and decaying it to $0$ using cosine decay during the length of training.
-For the augmentations, we randomly crop the patches with a random scale between 0.8 and 1.0, crop to $224 224$ pixels and apply a random horizontal flip with a probability of $0.5$.
-(See Appendix for the full list of hyperparameters).
-For the downstream, we fine-tune for the 8-class classification by replacing the decoder with an average pooling operation, averaging over all encoded tokens, followed by LayerNorm and a linear projection.
-The encoder is fine-tuned for $100$ epochs, using 5-fold cross validation in all settings.
-Also, rather than using the entire training set, we randomly select 100 and 1000 samples from the training set, and fine-tune with this group to better represent each method's representation capacity.
-Also, note that for the MMAE fine-tuning, we only utilize the RGB inputs.
-We compare our results against DINO, a non-contrastive energy-based model, and CS-CO, a contrastive model.
+\textbf{Pre-training and Downstream Fine-tuning Details.} We pre-train the models for $1600$ epochs using four NVIDIA A4000 GPUs with automatic mixed precision enabled.
+See Appendix for the full list of hyperparameters.
+For the downstream, we fine-tune for the 8-class classification for $100$ epochs, using 5-fold cross validation(CV).
+Also, instead of using the entire training set, we randomly select 100 and 1000 samples from the training set, and fine-tune with this group to better represent each method's representation capacity.
+Note that for the MMAE fine-tuning, we only utilize the RGB inputs.
+We compare our results against DINO, and CS-CO.
 For DINO, we use the settings given in \citep{chen2022self}, and for CS-CO, we report results directly from \citep{yang2021self}.